virtualguard101/WebServicesManager/README.md

 ## TODO

-- [ ] Add the function that can remove services
+- [x] Add the function that can remove services

+- [ ] Package src as a module